eusteve/Random/README.md

 # Random
-THE WATRIONHOLDER
-!the contains of these repo are vast and cann gta
+This repo contains practise files for random langauges and associated  programs